-The GPS Chart Plotter computes compass direction from the constellation of GPS satellites.
+The GPS Chart Plotter computes compass direction from the constellation of GPS Satellites.
 For the GPS Chart Plotter to compute direction the vessel must be moving through the water unless connected to an optional Flux Gate Compass sensor.
 The Compass menu allows the GPS Chart Plotter to customize the following selections:

 Bearings : Selects between True and Magnetic.
 When Magnetic bearings is enabled, the GPS Chart Plotter applies the selected Magnetic Variation (Auto or Manual, see next paragraph) to compute Magnetic bearing.
 Variation : Allows the user to select Auto or Manual.
 When Auto mode is selected the GPS Chart Plotter computes the offset by the current GPS fixed location.
-Manual mode allows the user to enter in a Magnetic Variation that is applied in the True conversion.
+Manual mode allows the user to enter in a magnetic variation that is applied in the True conversion.
+Calibration by This function allows a year to enter in the effect for areas that the vessel may arrive instead of entering

-Calibration: Allows the user to enter in the offset for areas that the vessel may cruise instead of entering in a manual offset for one location.
+Calibration: This function allows a user to enter in the offset for areas that the vessel may cruise instead of entering in a manual offset for one location.
 This offset is useful for cruising vessels or vessels that travel internationally often.